dart-lang/site-www/src/language/concurrency.md

 that computation to a worker isolate, often called a _background worker._
 A common case, shown in the following figure, is spawning a simple worker isolate that performs a computation and then exits.
-The worker isolate returns its result in a message when the worker exits.
+The worker isolate returns its result in a message when it exits.

 [json]: {{site.flutter-docs}}/cookbook/networking/background-parsing